Barr: Redacted Mueller report will be released by 'mid-April, if not sooner'

 AG Barr to Congress: Redacted Mueller report coming by mid-AprilMarch 29, 201904:06

 On Sunday, Barr released a four-page letter outlining the conclusions of Mueller's investigation.
-He wrote that Mueller found no proof that President Donald Trump criminally colluded with Russia — but reached no conclusion about whether the president had obstructed justice.
+He wrote that Mueller found no proof that Trump had criminally colluded with Russia — but reached no conclusion about whether the president had obstructed justice.

 On obstruction of justice, Barr said that the special counsel declined "to make a traditional prosecutorial judgment," leaving it up to the attorney general to choose whether to bring obstruction charges against the president.
 Barr declined to do so, he said in the letter to Congress, based on the evidence presented and Department of Justice guidelines around prosecuting a sitting president.